AstR0x/system-load/README.md

 # system-load

- the path to the folder.A web application that displays the current Linux system load in real time.
+A web application that displays the current load on a Linux system in real time.
-                                                                                                                      - percentage of processor usage;
+- CPU load;
-                                                                                                                      - the total amount of RAM and the amount of free RAM;
+- total amount of RAM and amount of free RAM;
-                                                                                                                      - average load.
+- load average.

 ## Deployment
-                                                                                                                      The shared folder from the repository is hosted on the server.
-In the server settings, specify
+The public folder from the repository is placed on the server.
+In the server settings, specify the path to the folder.